YuriSuperfan/nhentai-history-ext/README.md

 see the most read galleries, authors, tags...
 In a similar fashion to `history.html`, you can load more entries by scrolling down.

+`search.html`: This page lets you search through the galleries you read using filters such as the title or tags of the gallery.
+To reduce resource usage, only the latest read galleries are considered.
+You can set the amount of galleries to search through in the settings, or increase it temporarily on this page.

 `settings.html`: This page allows you to change the extension's settings, such as the number of pages to be read before recording a gallery in history, or the information to be displayed on an entry.